2013 STP 400: Entry list

+(i) - Denotes driver who is ineligible for series driver points.

 Practice and qualifying

 Three practice sessions are scheduled to be held before the race.
 The first session, held on April 19, 2013, was 90 minutes long.
 The second and third were held on April 20, and were 55 and 50 minutes long, respectively.
 During the first practice session, Edwards was quickest with a time of 28.117 seconds, ahead of Ricky Stenhouse Jr. and Sam Hornish Jr. in second and third.
 Martin Truex Jr. followed in the fourth position, ahead of Aric Almirola in fifth.

 During qualifying, forty-four cars were entered, meaning only one car was not able to start because of NASCAR's qualifying procedure.
 Kenseth clinched his ninth career pole position, with a record-setting time of 28.145 seconds.
 After his qualifying run, Kenseth commented, "We didn't think we had a chance.
 It's unexpected, and it's one of the fastest tracks of the year.
 Felt great to go out late and jump over the other guys."
 He was joined on the front row of the grid by Edwards.
 Stenhouse Jr. qualified third, Hornish Jr. took fourth, and Kyle Busch started fifth.
 Almirola, Truex Jr., Mark Martin, Ryan Newman, and Bowyer completed the first ten positions on the grid.
 The driver who failed to qualify for the race was Joe Nemechek.

 In the Saturday morning session, Juan Pablo Montoya was quickest, ahead of Stenhouse Jr. and Almirola in second and third.
 Biffle and Edwards followed in the fourth and fifth positions.
 Truex Jr., Kyle Busch, Earnhardt Jr., Menard, and Newman rounded out the first ten positions.
 In the final practice session for the race, Kenseth was quickest with a time of 28.615 seconds.
 Almirola followed in second, ahead of Montoya and Kurt Busch in third and fourth.
 Kahne, who was twelfth quickest in second practice, managed fifth.